 Perception, unfortunately, outweighs reality.

-You ever dated someone who fell in love with your professional accomplishments, your persona, or your temperament and/or how you are in public, but the minute you’re alone and they realize how “regular” you are, they’re “over it?”
-Well I have.
+Have you ever dated someone who fell in love with your professional accomplishments, your persona or your temperament and/or how you are in public, but the minute you’re alone and they realize how “regular” you are, they’re “over it”?
+Well, I have.
 Anyone who cannot do everything and nothing with you isn’t interested in the real you.
 If you always feel the need to “perform” with your mate then guess what?
 You should be questioning whether their “love” for you is real.